Wild genus-zero quantum de Rham spaces: Introduction, main results, layout

-\begin{rema} In general, flatness need \emph{not} hold: e.g., if $\bm a = \set{a}$ is a singleton, and $s_a = 1$, then the $G$-moment map is the (closed) embedding of a semisimple orbit in $\mf g^{\dual}$.
-Conversely, a uniform \emph{necessary} condition will depend on the exact relation of the sequences of Levi factors of parabolic subgroups of $G$ at each pole, and we do \emph{not} look for one.\fn{ If $G = \PGL_m(\mb C)$ for some integer $m \geq 1$, then the `Birkhoff' orbits~\eqref{eq:birkhoff_orbit} are isomorphic to cotangent bundles of representation space of quivers, and the exact (nontrivial!) conditions to ensure flatness are as in~\cite[Thm.~1.1]{crawleyboevey_2001_geometry_of_the_moment_map_for_representations_of_quivers}; e.g., there are flat examples involving five nongeneric simple poles with $m = 3$.}~Nonetheless, the `wild' Euler--Poincaré characteristic of~\eqref{eq:wild_euler_characteristic} is intimately related with the Deligne--Mumford condition for the stacks $\mc{WM}_{0,n,\bullet} \thra \mc M_{0,n}$ of wild Riemann spheres~\cite{doucot_rembado_tamiozzo_2024_moduli_spaces_of_untwisted_wild_riemann_surfaces}, where again $n \ceqq \abs{\bm a}$.
-(The general formula should also involve subtracting twice the genus of the base surface.)

-More precisely, in the tame/logarithmic case, flatness generically holds if $2 - n < 0$, which is precisely the condition for $\mc M_{0,n}$ to be Deligne--Mumford; in the wild setting, however, there are also flat examples with just $n \in \set{1,2}$ marked points, and in turn $\mc{WM}_{0,n,\bullet}$ can be Deligne--Mumford if the pole orders there are high enough, coherently with Thm.~\ref{thm:main_result}.
-(The latter simply fails for the stacky quotients
+\begin{rema} A \emph{necessary} condition for flatness will depend on the exact sequences of Levi factors of parabolic subgroups of $G$ at each pole, and we do \emph{not} look for one.\fn{ If $G = \PGL_m(\mb C)$ for some integer $m \geq 1$, then the `Birkhoff' orbits~\eqref{eq:birkhoff_orbit} are isomorphic to cotangent bundles of quiver representation spaces, and the explicit flatness conditions are in~\cite[Thm.~1.1]{crawleyboevey_2001_geometry_of_the_moment_map_for_representations_of_quivers}; e.g., there are flat examples involving five nongeneric simple poles with $m = 3$.}~Nonetheless, the `wild' Euler--Poincaré characteristic of~\eqref{eq:wild_euler_characteristic} is intimately related with the Deligne--Mumford condition for the stacks $\mc{WM}_{0,n,\bullet} \thra \mc M_{0,n}$ of wild Riemann spheres~\cite{doucot_rembado_tamiozzo_2024_moduli_spaces_of_untwisted_wild_riemann_surfaces}, where again $n \ceqq \abs{\bm a}$.
+More precisely, in the tame/logarithmic case, flatness generically holds if $2 - n < 0$, which is precisely the condition for $\mc M_{0,n}$ to be Deligne--Mumford; in the wild setting, instead, there are also flat examples with just $n \in \set{1,2}$ marked points, and in turn $\mc{WM}_{0,n,\bullet}$ can be Deligne--Mumford if the pole orders there are high enough, coherently with Thm.~\ref{thm:main_result} +~Cor.~\ref{cor:main_corollary}. \end{rema}